 The Bartlett Court expressly left open the issue of whether § 402A strict products liability design defect claims would be pre-empted.
-It did not address, or reject, the argument Mr. Hassett asserts herein: that under § 402A strict products liability, it is unnecessary for a plaintiff to demonstrate that a defendant should or could have altered the design or the warnings.7 The Bartlett Court concluded that under New Hampshire's law, §402A imposed a duty upon a product manufacturer to "design his product reasonably safely for the uses which he can foresee."
-Mutual
+It did not address the argument Plaintiffs asserts herein: that under § 402A strict products liability, it is unnecessary for a plaintiff to demonstrate that a defendant should or could have altered the design or the warnings.
+The Bartlett Court concluded that under New Hampshire's law, §402A imposed a duty upon a product manufacturer to "design his product reasonably safely for the uses which he can foresee."
+Mutual Pharmaceutical Co. v.
+Bartlett, supra at 16.
+That duty was satisfied either by changing the design or the labeling.
+Since Mutual, a generic manufacturer of sulindac, had no ability to change the design, the Court concluded that it was required to change the labeling to avoid liability under state law, an impossibility after Mensing.
+Thus, Plaintiffs' argument that Mensing does not pre-empt strict liability design defect claims under those states' laws which subject distributors and retailers of defective products to strict liability even though they have no control over the design of the product appears to have some vitality after Mensing and Bartlett.9

-7 It is undisputed that FDA approval of a name-brand drug and/or its label does not preclude a state law tort claim against that manufacturer based on defective design.
+8 It is undisputed that FDA approval of a name-brand drug and/or its label does not preclude a state law tort claim against that manufacturer based on defective design.
 See Wyeth v.
 Levine, 555 U.S. 555 (2009).